Our Vision and our Mission

 International Network

 The Duke of Edinburgh’s Award, like its “siblings” Round Square, Outward Bound and United World Colleges, is inextricably linked to the name and pedagogy of its inventor Kurt Hahn (1886 – 1974).
-Although its direct roots can be found at Schule Schloss Salem, where the reform pedagogue worked as headmaster from its founding in 1920 until his expulsion in 1933, these go back to the origins of pedagogy in Plato’s State and Pindar’s “Become who you are!”.
+Although its direct roots can be found at Schule Schloss Salem, where the reform pedagogue served as headmaster from its founding in 1920 until his expulsion in 1933, these go back to the origins of pedagogy in Plato’s State and Pindar’s “Become who you are!”.

 In the early years, the aim was to make the time between leaving school at about 15 and entering military service at about 18 meaningful and to give young men the opportunity to develop their personalities during this time.

-An initial pilot was rolled out to local education authorities, the Navy, the Army and the Royal Air Force, as well as a handful of independent schools and grammar schools across the UK.
-After the first year, 7,000 boys had started their Duke and around 1,000 of them had received an award.
+An initial pilot project was rolled out to local education authorities, the Navy, the Army and the Royal Air Force, as well as a handful of independent schools and grammar schools across the UK.
+After the first year, 7,000 boys had started their DofE and around 1,000 of them had received an award.
 In fact, the pilot project proved so successful that projects were soon launched overseas, now also for girls.

 The popularity of the Award continues to grow, with over 130 countries and territories now offering the Award under the umbrella of the Duke of Edinburgh’s International Award Foundation.